ocyero/journalism-repositories/README.md

-# journalist-repositories
+# Programming Tools and Repositories for and by Journalist
-A list of links to users and repositories made or used by those in the news industry
+A list of links to individual and organization repositories along with other made or used by those in the news industry.

 Organizations